-If you encounter evidence of malicious code or site behavior, contact or open up a support ticket with our Malware & Abuse team in MyKinsta.
+If you encounter evidence of malicious code or site behavior, contact our team.

 Steps Taken By Kinsta

-There are a few mandatory steps in our malware removal process which will be completed by our Malware & Abuse team for every repaired site:
+There are a few mandatory steps in our malware removal process which will be completed by our Support team for every repaired site:

 - The WordPress core will be reinstalled.